New Estimates on the bounds of Brunel's operator: Preliminaries

 From this we can derive that: when $p\geq{1}$ and $0$ otherwise.
 This completes the base case.
 Equation (\ref{krengelder}) shows that as we multiply $\xi(x)$ by itself $n$ times (which makes sense since the series converges absolutely for all $x\in [-1,1]$), every coefficient in front of $x^p$ for $p<n$ must be 0.

-To prove the induction step for $p\geq N$, we use the following recursion that Krengel attributes to N. Neumann in \cite{Krengel} (pg.
-212).
-We have, for $N \geq 1$, that: Thus:
+The proof of the induction step for $p\geq k$, which we omit here for brevity (see \cite{Krengel}, pgs.
+212-213), uses the following recursion for $k\geq1$ that Krengel attributes to N. Neumann (pg.
+212):